elais/agents-blackjack/README.md

         [INFO] BUILD FAILURE
         [INFO] ------------------------------------------------------------------------

+    Note the `clean`, which ensures that Maven alone (not your development environment) is compiling your code.

 ## Implement your part of the code

 1. If you look closely at the test failures, you will see that the problem is that `edu.uab.cis.agents.blackjack.DealerAgent.act` is throwing a `java.lang.UnsupportedOperationException`.

-2. Your task is to correctly implement `edu.uab.cis.agents.blackjack.DealerAgent.act` by modifying `src/main/java/edu/uab/cis/agents/blackjack/DealerAgent.java`. **Do not modify any other classes.** Your agent should implement the following rules:
+2. Your task is to correctly implement `edu.uab.cis.agents.blackjack.DealerAgent.act` by modifying `src/main/java/edu/uab/cis/agents/blackjack/DealerAgent.java`. **Do not modify any other files.** Your agent should implement the following rules:

    * If the total points represented by the cards are 17 or more, `act` should return `Action.STAND`.
 Otherwise, it should return `Action.HIT`.
    * Even if the total points represents 22 or more (which traditionally would be a "bust") you should return `Action.STAND`.